Arteiii/RegistryHelper/README.md

 The RegistryHelper project is structured as a .lib project, offering flexibility for integration into your existing project.
 You also have the option to use the standalone RegistryHelper.cpp and RegistryHelper.h files directly in your project.

-### RegistryHelper

-The RegistryHelper module encapsulates common operations related to the Windows Registry.
-It comprises the following files:

-RegistryHelper.cpp
-RegistryHelper.h

-### RegistryInterface

-The Interface module, consisting of Interface.cpp and Interface.h, leverages the RegistryHelper library to retrieve essential information from the Windows Registry.

-> HKEY_LOCAL_MACHINE\SOFTWARE:
-> Used to retrieve information about installed software and configuration settings.
->
-> HKEY_CURRENT_USER:
-> Contains configuration information for the current user, making it valuable for user-specific settings.
->
-> and more...

-This design allows for seamless integration of the Interface module, utilizing the capabilities of the RegistryHelper library to efficiently retrieve the required information from the Windows Registry.

 ## Usage

 ### Using as a Library